czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I am starting to realize that I kind of enjoy the coding process and sometimes during work I do some "sneaky coding" instead of my job.
 Maybe it seems bad but its exactly the opposite.
 Finally I can do what I want instead of doing something for someone who does not value it too much.
 I am doing things for myself as I value my work!

 **Link to work:** N/A

+### Day 24: May 08, 2020

+**Today's Progress**: I have successfully submitted the Substitution problem set for CS50x.
+I could create it faster than the Caesar project.
+So I am a little bit proud of myself!

+**Thoughts:** : It was so good that I coudl solve this problem easier than the one before.
+I feel proud and I am happy about this!
+**Link to work:** N/A